Jinjinov/Hardware.Info/README.md

 Sometimes `NetworkAdapter.Speed` in `Win32_NetworkAdapter` can be `0` or `long.MaxValue`.
 The correct value can be retrived from `CurrentBandwidth` in `Win32_PerfFormattedData_Tcpip_NetworkAdapter` but unfortunately reading from `Win32_PerfFormattedData_Tcpip_NetworkAdapter` causes a 21 second delay on the first read, like mentioned in the previous paragraph.
 Calling `RefreshNetworkAdapterList` with `includeBytesPersec = true` will also read the `CurrentBandwidth`.

+### `WmiNetUtilsHelper` will throw an exception in Windows if publish settings use `<PublishTrimmed>true</PublishTrimmed>`

+This is a known error: https://github.com/dotnet/core/issues/7051#issuecomment-1071484354

 ## Settings

 ### Constructor settings: